rohan843/cybersecurity-notes/README.md

 2. **Network logs**: These are records of all computers and devices that enter and leave the network.
 It also records connections between devices and services on the network.
 3. **Server logs**: These are records of events related to services, such as websites, emails or file shares.
 It includes actions such as login, password and username requests.

+> **Suricata** is an open-source network analysis and threat detection software.
+It is used to inspect network traffic to identify suspicious behavior and generate network data logs.
+The detection software finds activity across users, computers, or Internet Protocol (IP) addresses to help uncover potential threats, risks, or vulnerabilities.
+>
+> Suricata was developed by the Open Information Security Foundation (OISF).
+OISF is dedicated to maintaining open-source use of the Suricata project to ensure it's free and publicly available.
+Suricata is widely used in the public and private sector, and it integrates with many SIEM tools and other security tools.

 ## Security Information and Event Management (SIEM) Tools

 A SIEM tool is an application that collects and analyzes log data to monitor critical activities in an organization.
 It provides real-time visibility, event monitoring and analysis, and automated results.
 It also stores all log data in a centralized location.